Magnesium for Brain Health: The Mineral for Mindful Minds

 Without enough of this essential nutrient, your cognitive abilities can seriously take a hit.

-Magnesium plays a vital role in and mood regulation.
+Magnesium plays a vital role in brain function and mood regulation.

 It is involved in many biochemical reactions in the body, including protein synthesis, muscle and nerve function, blood glucose control, and blood pressure regulation.